miahbates/miahbates/README.md

 ## Welcome to my page!

-* I'm an oncology nurse working in the NHS.:blue_heart:
+* I previously worked as an oncology nurse in the NHS.:blue_heart:
-* Currently a *[Founders and Coders](https://www.foundersandcoders.com/)* cohort member. :seedling:
+* Currently a *[Founders and Coders](https://www.foundersandcoders.com/)* cohort member undertaking an apprenticeship. :seedling:
 * Check out my repositories for my latest and past projects. :star:
 * Look up *[my profile](https://www.linkedin.com/in/miahbates)* on linked in. :dizzy: